kaw-codes/brute_force/README.md

     ./brute_force -c PASSWD [-h]

-`to crack the password you enter and to tell you the time spent`
+To crack the password you enter and to tell you the time spent.

-`-h --help` : displays help and exit
+- `-h --help` : displays help and exit

 ### 3. SIMULATE AN ATTACK MODE: